TIAGo-WE-COBOT/hri_conversational_agency/README.md

 TODO.

 ## How to use
-It's possible to use the package in four possible configurations:
+It's possible to launch the package in four possible configurations:
-1.
-2.
-3.
-4.
+1. Default: launch the conversational agent script, whisper_node, audio_capture and soundplay in all at once Depending on where you want to launch audio_capture and soundplay you can:
+2. launch the conversational agent script, whisper_node and soundplay in one terminal using the command: roslaunch hri_conversational_agency chat_vocal.launch audio_capture:=false and then launch audio_capture in another terminal (E.g. TIAGo)
+3. launch the conversational agent script, whisper_node and audio_capture in one terminal using the command: roslaunch hri_conversational_agency chat_vocal.launch tts:=false
+   and then launch soundplay in another terminal (E.g. TIAGo)
+4. launch the conversational agent script, whisper_node in one terminal using the command: roslaunch hri_conversational_agency chat_vocal.launch audio_capture:=false tts:=false
+   and then launch audio_capture and soundplay in different terminals (in a separate way)

 ## Troubleshooting